sreesreejuks/fabric-patterns/patterns/quiz/README.md

 **Quiz** is a Fabric pattern crafted to create engaging and comprehensive quizzes based on user-provided content.
 It leverages AI's analytical prowess to not only cover the given material but also enrich the quiz with additional relevant questions, ensuring a well-rounded assessment 📚✨

+💡 If the Quiz contains math formulas, output can now be used directly in Obsidian (embedded LaTeX is enclosed between $ to be MathJax compatible).

 ---

 ## Output 📋